DieBieEngineering/DieBieMS/README.md

    * An option to add an extra shunt resistor to allow for higher measurable battery current.

 * V0.4
-   * Improved charge diode bypass current carrying capabillity (in devellopment)
+   * Improved charge diode bypass current carrying capability (in development)

 Production data for most recent version can be found [here](Project%20Outputs%20for%20DB10005_DieBieMS).
 The initial project blog/log can be found [here](http://www.electric-skateboard.builders/t/diy-6s-to-12s-bms-with-can/2639).